We found 6 family medicine practitioners who accept Private Healthcare Systems near Dallas, TX.

-Dr. Tearani Williams is a family practice physician.
-Her education and training includes medical school at the University of Arkansas for Medical Sciences College of Medicine and residency at AHEC Pine Bluff.
-Dr. Williams's clinical interests include telemedicine.
-Her average rating from her patients is 4.5 stars out of 5.
+Dr. Tearani Williams' specialty is family medicine.
+Patients gave her an average rating of 4.5 stars out of 5.
 Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Williams takes.
-She is affiliated with Texas Health Physicians Group (THPG).
-Her practice is open to new patients.
+Dr. Williams graduated from the University of Arkansas for Medical Sciences College of Medicine.
+For her residency, Dr. Williams trained at AHEC Pine Bluff.
+Dr. Williams is affiliated with Texas Health Physicians Group (THPG).
+New patients are welcome to contact her office for an appointment.

 Conditions / Treatments